raghebbenhamouda/CloudCertNotes/README.md

 - Up to 5 secondary read-only Regions with less than 1 second replication lag
 - Up to 16 read replica per secondary region ⇒ Decrease latency
 - Promoting another region to primary has Recovery Time Objective (RTO) of < 1 min

+## Aurora Multi-Master

+- All the Aurora instances can do writes and in case one Aurora instance fails then you can automatically failover to another one giving you immediate failover for the writer node.

+## Aurora Machine Learning

+- Enables you to add ML-based predictions to your applications via SQL
+- Simple, optimized, and secure integration between Aurora and AWS ML services

 ## Aurora Use Cases